binduwavell/generator-alfresco/README.md

 you'll probably be happy if you choose meaningful values when you come back to the project in a month or a year.

-to select **Remote AMP**.
-This option allows you to specify if the AMP should be installed into the repository or Share.
+The **Remote AMP** option allows you to specify if the AMP should be installed into the repository or Share.
 It also asks you to provide Maven groupId, artifactId and version for an AMP file that is in a Maven repository that your build has access to.
 For example, the Uploader Plus plugin is available in Maven Central, so you can provide information for one of these AMPs and the build will automatically download and install the AMP the next time you run your project.

-Here are some sample comman lines you can use:
+Here are some sample command lines you can use:

 ```bash
 yo alfresco:amp